Aristotle described the voice in spiritual terms:

 *Kosa Tokovic: Brisbane, Australia firstname.lastname@example.org

-Vocal Yoga Teacher Certification Program coming in Spring 2016: The Heather Lyle’s Vocal Yoga Method®
+Vocal Yoga Teacher Certification Program coming June 3-11, 2017: The Heather Lyle’s Vocal Yoga Method®

 Location: Santa Monica, California.

-Heather Lyle’s Vocal Yoga Method® Level 1 teacher certification program will be held in the Spring of 2016, for one week with one day off in the middle.
+Heather Lyle’s Vocal Yoga Method® Level 1 teacher certification program will be held June 3-11, 2016, with one day off in the middle.

 Teachers: Heather Lyle (Master Vocal Coach, Creator of “Vocal Yoga,” and Terra Gold (author, yoga therapist, acupuncturist and nutritionist).

-$1200.00.
-Deposit of $250.
+$1600.00.
+Deposit of $250 due by Feb.
+1, 2016.
 There is a limited number of participants.
 Your deposit secures your spot.
-Click under Products on the main menu to find the link to the PayPal page.
+Click under Products on the main menu to find the link to the PayPal page and click on the Teacher Certification link for a full description of the course.

 Needed for course: yoga mat, zafu (meditation pillow) or bolster, pillow, 10 ft. yoga strap, a tuning fork and small crystal.
 (I have some of these things available to borrow for traveling students).